PMT-Test-Facilities/ptf-daq-programs/README.md

 Reinitializing takes a while!
 Give it at least 3-4 minutes.
 The displayed positions may show nonsense temporarily while the optical box tilts around and things don't exactly know where the gantries are

+# Making Additions

+## New Scan types

+Many steps here!

+1. Update the frontend scan.html with your new sca
+2. Add new scan settings in the ODB under /Equiptment/Scan/Settings
+3. You need to now make edits to `experim_new.h` in two places.
+First, add to the end of the last scan type with the parameters you added to the ODB.
+The order of these is extremely important, and it needs to precisely match the order in the ODB.
+Then , similarly, add a new struct for the data relevant to this scan into the SCAN_SETTINGS struct. *This is incredibly fragile.* Any changes here can cause a misread of the scan scantype or scan parameters - and a misread scantype can cause wacky and disastrous results.
+4. Define a new path method in ScanSequence, this will access the `fs` scan parameter struct you defined earlier
+5. Add a new check in the `GeneratePath` method's switch to actualyl use your Path calculator when it's called.

 # Common Problems

 Need to restart things?